Tags

 Pinch the bottom pastry to the lattice strips and fold them forward,

-pinching again to seal and form a 1/4-inch edge around the pie.
+pinching again to seal and form a 1/4-inch edge around the favorite cherry pie.

 Psst!
 Want to know a secret?
 For a great pie every time, refrigerate the completed pie for 30 minutes prior to baking.
 Yes, really!
 Giving the pie a little time to chill out before subjecting it to the heat of the oven will allow the fats in the dough to firm up after all that handling, which helps ensure a flaky crust later.
 The chilly time-out will also help the filling set, too.